kevandcal/social-network/README.md

 # Social Network

 This social network is the first project that I built using React and the biggest project from my time as a student at [SPICED Academy](https://spiced.academy/program/full-stack-web-development/).
-It incorporates registration, login, image uploading, bio editing, sending and receiving friend requests, dynamic rendering of current friendships and pending friend requests, and a chat room.
+It incorporates registration, login, image uploading, bio editing, searching for other members, sending and receiving friend requests, ending friendships, dynamic rendering of current friendships and pending friend requests, and a chat room.
+Because this project served as a way to learn React, it utilizes both class and functional components, and Redux is only used in part of it.
+The next project that I made ([Berlin Skate Map](https://github.com/thenightshadefamily/berlin-skate-map)) is more consistent in that it exclusively uses Hooks.

 ## Built with